Skip to Main Content

 • Try asking it to brainstorm research questions for your topic or explain a difficult concept in simple terms

-A conversational assistant that’s great for brainstorming, outlining ideas, and summarising longer documents.
+Claude is a conversational assistant that’s great for brainstorming, outlining ideas, and summarising longer documents.
 It handles extended text well and usually keeps a friendly, easy-to-read tone.

 Strengths